How LiDAR works.

-Data Post-processing: How easy is to data processing to deliver the best 3D mapping point cloud to your end customer ?
+Data Post-processing: How easy is to use the data and deliver the best 3D mapping point cloud to your end customer ?
 Classification, colorization, DTM generation, orl ?
 What to do with the post-processed data ?

 Discover UAV LiDAR applications

-Power Utilities: transmission line survey to solve line sagging issues or plan trimming activities
+Power Utilities: power line survey to detect line sagging issues or to plan trimming activities

-Mining: surface/volume calculation to optimize mine operations or decide mine extension
+Mining: surface/volume calculation to optimize mine operations (stockpile, excavation) or decide mine extension

 Oil: pipeline survey to optimize operations and maintenance

 Civil engineering: mapping to help leveling, planning and infrastructure optimization (roads, railways, bridges, pipelines, golf courses) or renovating after natural disasters, beach erosion survey to build emergency plan

 Archeology: mapping through the forest canopy to speed up discoveries